 What is Qalqalah?

-Strong vs.Weak Qalqalah in Tajweed, Qalqalah refers to an echoing or bouncing effect produced on five specific letters in the Arabic language, known as the Qalqalah letters: ق، ط، ب، ج، د (qaf, ta, ba, jim, dal).
+Strong and weak Qalqalah, Qalqalah refers to an echoing or bouncing effect produced on five specific letters in the Arabic language, known as the Qalqalah letters: ق، ط، ب، ج، د (qaf, ta, ba, jim, dal).
 This sound occurs when these letters are pronounced in specific scenarios, especially in a state of sukoon (absence of a vowel).

 In the science of Tajweed, Qalqalah avoids sharply closing the sound on the Qalqalah letters.
 Instead, a bouncing sound occurs, creating a soft echo that makes the recitation flow more smoothly.